Are you maximizing all the sale opportunities your Facebook cover photo offers?

-You can quickly change your call-to-actions if you would like to promote a particular idea you have.
+You can quickly change your call-to-action if you would like to promote a particular idea you have.

 It is always a good idea to check Facebook’s image dimensions before you spend a lot of time creating your images.

-Your profile picture is located on the bottom left and will cover some of your cover photo.
+Your profile picture is located on the bottom left and will cover some of your cover photos.
 You will not want to put anything important in that area.

-The dimensions for your profile picture is 160 pixels x 160 pixels on PCs and 36 pixels x 36 pixels.
+Your profile picture’s dimensions are 160 pixels x 160 pixels on PCs and 36 pixels x 36 pixels.